actions/importer-labs/circle_ci/readme.md

 # CircleCI migrations powered by GitHub Actions Importer

-The instructions below will guide you through configuring a GitHub Codespace environment that will be used in subsequent labs that demonstrate how to use GitHub Actions Importer to migrate CircleCI pipelines to GitHub Actions.
+The instructions below will guide you through configuring a GitHub Codespace environment that you will use in subsequent labs to learn how to use GitHub Actions Importer to migrate CircleCI pipelines to GitHub Actions.

 These steps **must** be completed prior to starting other labs.